Do I need to be a parent?

 I’ve registered, now what happens?

-Once you’ve registered, governing boards seeking volunteers will see your profile online.
-You will receive an invitation within a few weeks or months, depending on when local schools are seeking new recruits.
+In addition, governing boards seeking volunteers will see your profile online, and can contact you about a vacancy.
+It may take a few weeks or months to receive an invitation, depending on when local schools are seeking new recruits.
 If your skills and expertise match their criteria, they will send you a message via the online service and set up a call to discuss your mutual expectations.
 If you agree to go ahead, you’ll be invited to an informal interview.

 A school has messaged me, but I’m not sure it’s the right school for me.

 It can take time to find the right match.
-When you’re first contacted about a vacancy, the next step should be a phone call with the headteacher or chair of governors to find out more.
+When you find a vacancy you’re interested in, the next step should be a phone call with the headteacher or chair of governors to find out more.
 It’s only at that point that you make a decision whether to accept.

 All we ask is that you respond to every invitation, even if it is to decline, so that schools can keep looking if they need to.
 It’s easy to reply to a message, just tick one of the boxes at the bottom of the email to accept, decline or request more information.
 Schools really appreciate hearing from you, even if it’s to let them know that the vacancy not for you.